cmu-sei/juneberry/docs/getting_started.md

 ## Starting the container

+**Apple Silicon Note:** Currently, there is no container for Apple Silicon.

 In order to use the Juneberry Docker Container, you will need to have a Docker environment installed on your system.
 Refer to the following installation steps [on the Docker website - (external link)](https://docs.docker.com/get-docker/).